DAFNIS PRIETO BIG BAND: AN OVERVIEW

 Dafnis Prieto, a 2011 MacArthur “Genius” Fellow, is committed to maintaining a bold vision for his work, this time expanding his melodic and rhythmically rich composition vocabulary into a larger format — the Dafnis Prieto Big Band.
 Prieto is dedicated to this mission, and in love with the idea of making this project — a personal dream come true.
 For Prieto, this is a beautiful, unique, and must-do recording, with expenses that reflect the magnitude of this recording project.
 That is why he is now seeking your help to make this wonderful project a reality.
 This album will only be possible with your support and the support of people who share the same love and dream, and who can help make this unprecedented album happen.

-Other compositions will include arrangements of Prieto’s “Two for One,” commissioned by the Doris Duke Charitable Foundation and premiered by his sextet at the 2012 Newport Jazz Festival, and “Tumba Francesa,” from his 2005 release, About the Monks.
-Other compositions will include arrangements of Prieto’s “The Sooner the Better,” “Prelude Para Rosa,” a series of medleys, and new compositions Prieto will write for the album.
+Other compositions will include arrangements of Prieto’s “Two for One” (commissioned by the Doris Duke Charitable Foundation and premiered by his sextet at the 2012 Newport Jazz Festival), “The Sooner the Better,” and “Prelude Para Rosa,” as well as new works Prieto will write for the album.

-Dafnis Prieto Big Band will record in Summer 2017 in New York City.
+Dafnis Prieto Big Band will record in August 2017 in New York City.
 The album will be released worldwide in Spring 2018.

 For this project Prieto is teaming up with GRAMMY and Latin GRAMMY-winning producer Eric Oberstein, long known for his work producing big band projects with Arturo O’Farrill.